markshenouda/snake-game/README.md

-# Whack a Mole Game
+# Snake Game with AI
 Snake Game is an AI browser game has been made with pure HTML5/CSS3 and TensoeFlow.js